Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Cgy1m7GQvXc.md

 ### Transcript

-> what was the first reaction of factorio devs wube i guess that's how you pronounce it when they store your jaw be satisfactory yeah i think they said some nice things and that we're looking forward to it to seeing it
+> what was the first reaction of factorio devs wube I guess that's how you pronounce it when they store your jaw be satisfactory yeah I think they said some nice things and that we're looking forward to it to seeing it